bbarany/rapidminer-windowfunctions/README.md

 [introduction](https://www.postgresql.org/docs/current/static/tutorial-window.html)
 to window functions.

-This very useful functionality has been missing in RapidMiner until now.
-Advanced users were of course able to implement similar solutions on their own, but it's not trivial, so I created this project to provide a central implementation of window functions as an easy-to-use RapidMiner process.
+This very useful functionality of modern databases has been missing in RapidMiner until now.
+Advanced users were of course able to implement similar processes on their own, but it's not trivial.
+So I created this project to provide a central implementation of window functions as an easy-to-use RapidMiner process.

 The [Series extension](https://marketplace.rapidminer.com/UpdateServer/faces/product_details.xhtml?productId=rmx_series)
 contains some operators called Window.
 They are useful for time series data but